Make a will online: a fully legal will writing service

 How does the will writing process work?

 Before you start the will writing process you should have the full name and address of anyone you intend to name in the document.
 Postcodes are useful too, but not essential.
-If you need to come back at a later date to complete the will, you can use your email address to login.
+You will be sent a link by email in case you need to come back at a later date to complete the will.

 Fill in your information securely

 At the start of the secure online questionnaire, you will be asked to provide your address and contact details.
-These are strictly private and are used a) for production of the document b) to send the completed document (via email).
+These are strictly private and are used a) for production of the document b) to allow you to login if you don't complete your will in a single session c) to send the completed document (via email).

 You then answer a series of questions about who you want to manage your estate, who you would like to look after your children (if you have any), who you would like to inherit your possessions and any conditions you wish to attach.